Can one hear the shape of a target zone?: Introduction

-Second, we explicitly consider non-stationary dynamics for a currency to exit a target zone, and show how the feasibility of the latter is shaped both by the finite time horizon and the degree of underlying risk.
-Solving for explicitly time-dependent dynamics also allows us to show how the exchange rate is continuously determined by the distance to the time horizon as well as its distance to the target bands.
-It turns out that the underlying dynamics are similar to the phenomena famously described by \cite{kac1966}, where he asked whether one could \emph{``hear the shape of a drum.''} In the case of exchange rates, in certain situations this can indeed happen, especially when the exchange rate is pushed to the sides of the target band by an additional external force: intuitively, this corresponds to the acoustic difference between striking a tense membrane (large shifts in risk aversion) versus a loose one.
-This is what we describe in our paper.
-This allows us to show how the central bank determines its intervention strategies by the degree to which it ``feels'' the presence of the target zone bounds, and depends critically on the degree of underlying risk and the band size. \\
+First, we show that due to exchange rate expectations in the fundamental exchange rate equation we are in the presence of "soft" boundaries.
+This implies central bank interventions are determined by the distance of the exchange rate to the bands as well as the external risk, i.e the tendency of the exchange rate to hit the bands.
+It turns out that the underlying dynamics are similar to the phenomena famously described by \cite{kac1966}, where he asked whether one could \emph{``hear the shape of a drum.''}.
+In our framework the shape of a target zone can indeed be ``heard'', when the exchange rate is pushed to the sides of the target band by an additional external force: intuitively, this corresponds to the acoustic difference between striking a tense membrane (large shifts in risk aversion) versus a loose one.
+This is what we effectively describe in our paper: external risk is not simply subsumed in the variance of idiosyncratic fluctuations in the fundamental, but emerges as a destabilizing force that pushes probability from the center to the tails of the exchange rate distribution.
+This allows us to effectively endogenize the bands providing an intuitive explanation for the existence of smaller \textit{de facto} bands within larger \textit{de jure} target bands as well as the possibility of marginal and intra-marginal interventions in a target zone without assuming a specific foreign exchange intervention strategy.
+This mechanism has been shown empirically to exist and described heuristically \citep{lundbergh2006time,bessec2003mean}, but not yet formalized precisely.